athirazizi/RayTracing/README.md

 	<br><sub>Figure 60.
 A primary sphere and a secondary sphere acting as a floor.</sub>
 </div><br>

 In the `Sphere` struct, it has an `Albedo` property which is the non-illuminated surface colour.
 However,  it does not have a reflective property.
-Material properties can vary and so it can be difficult to parameterise to represent materials in the real world.
+Material properties can vary and so it can be difficult to parameterise these properties and represent them asmaterials in the real world.

 ## 8.2 Physically Based Rendering (PBR)

 [Physically based rendering](https://en.wikipedia.org/wiki/Physically_based_rendering) (PBR) is a rendering approach which aims to standardise these parameters to produce digitally realistic materials.
 PBR is implemented and used in software such as Unity, Unreal Engine, Blender, Maya, and Cinema 4D.
-Likewise, we will implemented these ideas in our ray tracing system.
+Likewise, we will implement these ideas in our ray tracing system.

 PBRT discusses different [material implementations](https://pbr-book.org/3ed-2018/Materials/Material_Interface_and_Implementations), including matte, plastic, mix, fourier, glass, metal, and translucent materials.
-Due to the scope of the project, we will be focusing on certain material parameters, such as roughness and metallic.
+Due to the scope of the project, we will be focusing on core material parameters, such as roughness and metallic.

 We can begin by separating the `Albedo` property from the `Sphere` into another struct called `Material` and add two new properties: `Roughness` and `Metallic`.